a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 == Screenshots ==

 1. The Dashboard overview covering your current usage stats with the most recent checks and new links added.
-2. Overview of links found within your sites content.
+2. Overview of links found within your site's content.
 3. Help tab to explain the icons and the link table.
 4. Link details, show information about the link, all checks and any posts they appear in.